-At 90, Native Alaska woman will be 1st counted in US Census
+At 90, Alaska Native woman is 1st counted in US Census

 Robert Pitka, tribal administrator for Nunakauyak Traditional Council, hopes the takeaway message for the rest of the nation is of Yup’ik pride.

-“We are Yup’ik people and that the world will see that we are very strong in our culture and our traditions and that our Yup’ik language is very strong.”
+“We are Yup’ik people and that the world will see that we are very strong in our culture and our traditions and that our Yup’ik language is very strong,” he said.

 For Chimiugak, she has concerns about climate change and what it might do to future generations of subsistence hunters and fishers in the community, and what it will do to the fish and animals.
-She plans to talk about it with others at the celebration.
+She talked about it with others at the celebration.

 “She’s sad about the future,” he eldest son Paul said.